JoelChan13/MealPrepHub/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 From the GitHub repository, access mealprephub.
 Click on the deployments section.
 Click on the active deployment link provided.
 - [MealPrepHub Link](https://joelchan13.github.io/mealprephub/)
+- Migrated on VSCode on 9th February 2025

 ### Local Deployment
 - The repository was clones to local machine using the following command in your terminal: git clone <https://github.com/JoelChan13/mealprephub.git>